mturro/poem/README.md

 While there is no formal metadata syntax at the outset of this project, I am considering using a standardized metadata format (some sort of YAML perhaps) and will update this space with that information when I have decided on what, if anything, it will be.

 # Further Thoughts
-For more on the what if this all check the [wiki](http://github.com/mturro/poem/wiki) and be sure to read commit messages - some are informative.
+For more on the what and why of this all check the [wiki](http://github.com/mturro/poem/wiki) and be sure to read commit messages - some are informative.